THE RIGHTS OF CHILDREN

 The URL of this article is https://www.pdrboston.org/the-rights-of-children, please share it.

-A CHILD HAS A RIGHT TO KNOW, AND BE KNOWN BY, BOTH OF ITS BIOLOGICAL PARENTS AND BOTH BIOLOGICAL PARENTS HAVE A DUTY TO LOVINGLY RAISE THAT CHILD
+A CHILD HAS A RIGHT TO KNOW, AND BE KNOWN AND LOVED BY, BOTH OF ITS BIOLOGICAL PARENTS AND BOTH BIOLOGICAL PARENTS HAVE A DUTY TO LOVINGLY RAISE THAT CHILD

 The needs of children trump the desires of adults.
 Any policy or law that promotes the practice of a child's biological parent to be unknown to the child or to abandon the child when this is not in the best interest of the child (as when the biological parent is, say, criminally abusive to the child) is an anti-egalitarian policy or law.
 Such a policy or law violates the egalitarian principle of mutual aid, in particular the mutual aid between parents and their children.